Matter effect in presence of a sterile neutrino and resolution of the octant degeneracy using a liquid argon detector: Oscillation Probability

 We have shown the comparison of the absolute differences $|\Delta P|$ of the analytic probability $P_{\mu e}$ \eqref{eq:pme_st} with the exact probability $P_{\mu e}^\mathrm{num}$\eqref{eq:Prob-exact} (red) as well as with the probability $P_{\mu e}^\mathrm{GL}$ (cyan) obtained using GLoBES\cite{Huber:2004ka} as a function of neutrino energy at the bottom panel in \autoref{fig:pme_terms}.
 We can see the value of $|\Delta P|$ is around $10^{-3}$ for most of the energies. $|\Delta P|$ values are smaller around the resonance energy of $11$ GeV for 1300 km and $8$ GeV for 7000 km.
 Also, we can see the energies at which the value of probability is smaller we get smaller values of $|\Delta P|$.
-Overall we can conclude that the analytic probability $P_{\mu e}$ using TMSD approximation is in good agreement with both numerical and exact ones, better with the exact one $P_{\mu e}^\mathrm{num}$ for all energies (>0.5 GeV), especially around the resonance.
-This is similar to OMSD probabilities matching well with numerical ones in the standard three flavour case.
+Overall we can conclude that the analytic probability $P_{\mu e}$ using TMSD approximation is in good agreement with both numerical and exact ones, better with the exact one $P_{\mu e}^\mathrm{num}$ for all energies ($>0.5$ GeV), especially around the resonance.
+This is similar to probabilities derived using OMSD approximation matching well with numerical ones in the standard three flavour case in the region with significant matter effect\cite{Gandhi:2007td, Choubey:2005zy}.